AaraniSivasekaram/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Module 1 - Performed analysis on Kickstarter campaign data to uncover trends
+Performed analysis on Kickstarter campaign data to uncover trends